Dalhousie Catfish, Neosilurus gloveri Allen & Feinberg 1998

 Dalhousie Catfish, Neosilurus gloveri.
 Source: Michael Hammer.
 License: all rights reserved

-The Dalhousie Catfish is smallest species in the family Plotosidae.
-It is only found in the warm artesian pools at Dalhousie Springs and Nilpinna Spring, in the desert region of northern South Australia.
+A dark chocolate brown to greyish eel-tailed catfish with a paler belly and fins.
+This is the smallest species in the family Plotosidae, and is only found in the warm artesian pools in Dalhousie Mound Springs Complex, Witjira National Park, in the arid zone of northern South Australia.

 Dalhousie Catfish, Neosilurus gloveri Allen & Feinberg 1998